 “Understanding your personal migraine activators (PMAs) can significantly reduce the number of migraine days and pain as well as to improve the efficacy of your current medications.”

 Although prescription medications are often helpful, they are fraught with side effects.
-In collaboration with the team at Body Science, Dr. Rubin has developed the family of Migraine Relief all natural products which have been shown to significantly decrease the frequency of migraine attacks.
-This scientifically proven group of supplements is made in the USA with all natural ingredients.
+In collaboration with the team at Body Science, Dr. Ferro has developed the family of Migraine Relief all-natural products which have been shown to significantly decrease the frequency of migraine attacks.
+This scientifically proven group of supplements is made in the USA with all-natural ingredients.
 The do not cause side effects or interfere with other medications and have helped thousands of patients.